smguilia/overview-1/whats-new/index.md

 Third-party providers can now offer Operators in {{site.data.keyword.cloud_notm}}.
 This capability is supported by the beta release of {{site.data.keyword.cloud_notm}} Partner Center and our previously general availability release of private catalog capabilities.
 For more information, see [Onboarding a Node-Red Operator](/docs/third-party?topic=third-party-operator-define).

+## New catalog filter for Financial Services Validated services
+{: #filter-financial-services}

+New as of: 31 March 2021

+You can now search the {{site.data.keyword.cloud_notm}} catalog for services that are designated as Financial Services Validated.
+Services with this designation leverage the industry’s highest levels of encryption certification, provide preventive and compensatory controls for financial services regulatory workloads, multi-architecture support and proactive, and automated security.
+See [What is {{site.data.keyword.cloud_notm}} for Financial Services?](/docs/overview?topic=overview-what-is-fscloud) for more information.

 ## {{site.data.keyword.codeenginefull_notm}} is supported as an app deployment type
 {: #codeengine-deploy-mar2021}